nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for  HospiSearch.

-4. Open a command terminal , `cd` into the folder you put the jar file in, and use the `java -jar hospisearch.jar`command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar hospisearch.jar`command to run the application.<br>

 Note:
   - For Mac Users: